boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

       better latency/jitter control, while the 5G Control Plane and the UPF for eMBB slice are instantiated in the regional cloud.

-   * N to M:
+   * M to N:
-      The 5G to RFC XXXX Network Slice mapping combines both approaches with a mix of shared and dedicated associations.
+      The 5G to TN slice mapping combines both approaches with a mix of shared and dedicated associations.

+In practice, for operational and scaling reasons, typically M to N would be used, with M >> N.

 ~~~
 {::include ./drawings/1-to-n-mapping.txt}